-Tides, and the pull of the moon and sun | EarthSky.org
+Tides, and the pull of the moon and sun

 Why are the tides at their strongest around supermoons?
 It’s simply because the moon is at its closest to Earth, and thus the Earth’s oceans are feeling the pull of the moon’s gravity most powerfully.

-Should you expect these extra-high tides on the exact day of a supermoon?
+Should you expect these highest tides on the exact day of a supermoon?
 Probably not.
-The highest tides tend to follow the supermoon (or any full moon) by a day or two.
+The highest tides tend to follow the supermoon (or any new or full moon) by a day or two.

 Do the most extreme high tides – high tides bringing floods – always occur at supermoons?
 Not necessarily.
 It’s when a spring tide coincides with a time of heavy winds and rain – flooding due to a weather extreme – that the most extreme flooding occurs.

-What part does the sun play, in early 2019?
-Not only the moon, but also the sun plays a role in Earth’s tides.
-You might see that – when Earth is closest to the sun, as it is every early January – the pull on Earth’s tides by the sun is strongest.
-We reached Earth’s closest point to the sun for 2019 on January 3, at 5:20 UTC.
-Astronomers call this special point in our orbit perihelion, from the Greek roots peri meaning near and helios meaning sun.

-It’s February now, and we’re getting slightly farther from the sun each day.
-Still, we’re closer to the sun now than we will be in July (when Earth reaches aphelion, its farthest point).
-The closer-than-usual sun and closer-than-usual full moon in February 2019 will almost surely increase the height of high tides.

-What are neap tides?
 There’s about a seven-day interval between spring tides and neap tides, when the tide’s range is at its minimum.
 Neap tides occur halfway between each new and full moon – at the first quarter and last quarter moon phase – when the sun and moon are at right angles as seen from Earth.
 Then the sun’s gravity is working against the gravity of the moon, as the moon pulls on the sea.
 Neap tides happen approximately twice a month, once around first quarter moon and once around last quarter moon.

-Why are there two high tides and two low tides each day?
 If the moon is primarily responsible for the tides, why are there two high tides and two low tides each day in most places, for example, the U.S. eastern seaboard?
 It seems as if there should just be one.
 If you picture the part of Earth closest to the moon, it’s easy to see that the ocean is drawn toward the moon.
 That’s because gravity depends in part on how close two objects are.

 But then why – on the opposite side of Earth – is there another tidal bulge, in the direction opposite the moon?
 It seems counterintuitive, until you realize that this second bulge happens at the part of Earth where the moon’s gravity is pulling the least.